markusveidahl/ExportScript/README.md

 3. Open cmd on the device you want to import.

+4. Navigate to the USB using cmd (Ex: **cd D:**)

-4. Run the Export-script using the following command: .\Export
+5. Run the "Export" script by doing: .\Export

-5. The AutoPilotInfo will be added to a CSV file in the "Import" folder
+6. The AutoPilotInfo will be added to a CSV file in the "Import" folder

-6. Repeat for the next machine
+7. Repeat for the next machine

-7. Once done, go to the Intune AutoPilot panel and click "import", then select the CSV file in the "Import" folder.
+8. Once done, go to the Intune AutoPilot panel and click "import", then select the CSV file in the "Import" folder.
 ```
 The script is written in a way to bypass any potential errors, let's hope it works for you as well.

-This script uses "Get-WindowsAutoPilotInfo.ps1" by Michael Niehaus (https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo/1.6)
+This script uses some code from "Get-WindowsAutoPilotInfo.ps1" by Michael Niehaus (https://www.powershellgallery.com/packages/Get-WindowsAutoPilotInfo/1.6)